-Figure 19: An example network showing that the performance of the algorithm depends on the information generation sample paths.
-Numbers on the links indicate the number of packets routed through the links. (a) When 8 packets at node a are generated before the 4 packets at node b, the algorithm achieves the optimal system lifetime of 12 time units as shown. (b) When 4 packets at node bare generated before the 8 packets at node a, the system lifetime is 10 time units leaving 2 undeliverable packets at node a.
+Fig. 19.
+An example network showing that the performance of the algorithm depends on the information-generation sample paths.
+Numbers on the links indicate the number of packets routed through the links. (a) When eight packets at node a are generated before the four packets at node b, the algorithm achieves the optimal system lifetime of 12 time units as shown. (b) When four packets at node a the system lifetime is 10 time units leaving two undeliverable packets at node a.